-3 Credits (3 Lecture 0 Lab 0 Shop) 3 Hrs/Wk (3 Hrs.
-Lecture) 15 wks The Asian Tradition will provide students with an overview of the largest continent starting with the religion, history, and literature of Ancient India and the Chinese Dynasties, and continue through medieval Asia with the emergence of Japan and Southeast Asia.
+3 Credits (3 Lecture 0 Lab 0 Shop) 3 Hrs./Wk.
+(3 Hrs.
+Lecture) 15 wks.
+The Asian Tradition will provide students with an overview of the largest continent starting with the religion, history, and literature of Ancient India and the Chinese Dynasties, and continue through medieval Asia with the emergence of Japan and Southeast Asia.
 Because of Asia's vast size, the development of the various cultures was distinct.
-Unique art. literature. and religious traditions emerged, but the extraordinary diversity was often accompanied with mistrust and conflict.
+Unique art, literature, and religious traditions emerged, but the extraordinary diversity was often accompanied with mistrust and conflict.
 The course ends with an examination of modern Asia and an investigation of how the volatile current events (India/Pakistan, North/South Korea, China/Tibet, China/Taiwan,) are the product of ages-old cultural traditions.
-Prerequisite: SAT ERW Score of 420 or higher or Reading Accuplacer score of 68 or higher and Writeplacer Accuplacer score of 5 or higher or completion of ENG 090 or ESL 101 with a C or better.
+Prerequisite: Meet the ENG 105 prerequisites.